Does your chatbot sound like it’s from another country? Make your bot part of every customer’s community, wherever they are in the world.

-Summa Linguae Technologies offers pre-packaged or custom-collected conversational data from a wide variety of sources to help power your chatbot’s conversational interfaces.
+Summa Linguae Technologies offers pre-packaged or custom-collected conversational data from a wide variety of sources to help power your chatbot’s conversational AI.
 Tell us about your project and we’ll recommend a data set or tailor a data collection plan to your exact needs.

 We also offer chatbot localization services to help you create a customer experience that’s just as good in any language.
 We work with you to understand your unique localization needs and will support you throughout the entire development process.
 This includes advising on localization best practices, chatbot text translation, lexicon development, collecting data, and localization testing.

 For smarter chatbots, chat with a Summa Linguae Technologies human today.